NebulaJapanese-1221/NebulaOS/README.md

 NebulaOS is a x86 based hobby operating system written in Rust.

 **⚠️ ALPHA STATUS**
 NebulaOS is currently in alpha.
 Problems can range from apps crashing to the OS not booting at all.
-New versions are now released weekly.
+New versions are now released daily (Mostly minor updates) or weekly (More major updates)

 ## 💻 Devices Tested
 *   QEMU